-This guided tour focuses on all the evidence to be found in St George’s Chapel of its long association with Queen Victoria, her direct predecessors and her family. ...
+This guided tour led by Chapel Stewards focuses on all the evidence to be found in St George’s Chapel of its long association with Queen Victoria, her direct predecessors and her family. ...
 Read more about St George's Chapel and Queen Victoria

 Completed during the reign of Henry VIII, who is one of ten kings buried here, St George’s Chapel has a wealth of educational interest for primary school children. ...
 Read more about St George's Chapel and the Knights of the Garter

-In this guided tour of St George’s Chapel we focus on Henry VIII and Charles I, who are buried in the Chapel and whose reigns changed the religious and political landscape of their time, and on the...
-Read more about St George’s Chapel in the 16th and 17th Centuries
+In this guided tour of St George’s Chapel led by Chapel Stewards, we focus on Henry VIII and Charles I, who are buried in the Chapel and whose reigns changed the religious and political landscape of their time.
+Also exploring the history of the ...
+Read more about St George’s Chapel in the Tudor and Stuart period